myspc-development/artpulse-management/documents/Membership_Settings.md

 # Membership Settings

 The **Membership** tab under **ArtPulse Settings** controls fees and payment integrations for paid memberships.
 Open **ArtPulse Settings** in the admin menu and select the **Membership** tab.
 You can also navigate directly to `/wp-admin/admin.php?page=artpulse-settings&tab=membership`.
-Older slugs such as `ead-membership-settings` are not registered and will result in a 404.
+Legacy slugs such as `ead-membership-settings` now redirect to the correct page.

 ## Fields